-Residential Land is vacant land zoned for future low density residential uses.
-This inventory can also include RF5/RF6 zoned vacant parcels with no multi-residential development potential.
+Residential Land is a vacant land parcel of land zoned for low density residential uses under Zoning Bylaw No. 20001.
+This Residential Land property group can also include RSM/RM h16.0 zoned vacant parcels with no multi-residential development potential due to legal or physical constraints such as a caveat or lot size.